shreybirmiwal/shreybirmiwal/README.md

 # About Me
 Hello!
 I love CS and LOVE TO BUILD projects.
-I've made new projects every other week since the 6th grade.
+I've made a new project every other week since the 6th grade.

 I'm interested in using blockchain to create verifable computing and better AI, building ASIC chips specialized for AI, and researching machine learning.